 The second story in the Time of Nativia Series.
 Please feel free to contact me if you wish to write in this world.
 I am super open to it, cause I love it.
 Thinking of doing a short story anthology of different authors that want to give it a try.

 You should be leaving the Dine nation soon.
-I hope that Mother Meriwa was able to make many good contacts there before you move on to the Mississippi bands.
+I hope that Mother Meriwa was able to make many good contacts there before you move on to the Muskogean bands.
 I can only hope your trip so far has had as much easy traveling as our delegation.

 Mother Tapeesa booked us on the trains north and across the straight into Siberia.
-They just laid the magnetic tracks as far south as Yakutsk and so we were able to reach it in the first day.
+They just laid the magnetic tracks as far south as Yakutsk and so we were able to reach it in that first day.
 I am jealous that you will be able to make your trip East from the Dine through airship.
 The Matriarchy’s trains might be the fastest way to travel with the new magnetic tracks, but speed often forgoes the beauty of travel as you taught it to me.

 Speaking of the Salish I am sorry to say that we had to leave before the celebrations began for their signing of the Covenant, and their coming adoption.
 Their representative was large enough I thought she would give birth right there at the signing, but luckily she held through.
 The baby will come soon though, and with it their official period of commingling will began.
 They have signed and soon the First Generation Concords will begin, it is an exciting time, and recording it will make me an ancestor to remember.